sehoon120/Embeded_Edge_Cloud/Jaeyeong/README.md

 - spike_server_client.py

 spike_server_client.py file is one of our final goal in spike client code which is connecting to server only in spike time.

+---
+# Test code
+In test directory, there are codes for simulating in computer.